COVID-19 Information & Resources

 An SBA loan that helps businesses keep their workforce employed during the COVID-19 pandemic.

 City of Monroe COVID-19 Support Initiatives

-If you would like to attend meetings, you may do so remotely by phone or computer/device.
+If you would like to attend meetings, you may do so in person or remotely by phone or computer/device.
 Please visit NovusAgenda and click on online agenda.
 WebEx Teleconference information will be located on each agenda.